Outset

 Summer usually makes Arctic travel more workable for longer movement and wildlife days, but wind, exposed stops, and support rhythm still shape the real load.

-Select a month from the year view or a broader period below to switch from the full-year read into a more focused read of what that part of the year usually means in Greenland.
+Select a month from the year view or a broader period below to focus on what that part of the year usually means in Greenland.